 Developing Fine Motor Skills

-The use of a pencil, crayon, or pair of scissors all require fine motor skills and hand-eye coordination.
+The use of a pencil, crayon, or pair of scissors all requires fine motor skills and hand-eye coordination.
 In fact, learning how to hold a pencil or pen - partly as a result of increased keyboard and device usage - is a skill that more and more children are failing to learn properly, even after completing elementary school.
-It is imperative, however, to be able to form letters correctly as they are written.
+This developmental skill is imperative, however, to be able to form letters correctly as they are written.